Lagenanectes: Description

 The holotype of Lagenanectes richterae was a fully grown individual.
 This is indicated by the ossification of both the cranial bones and the vertebrae and neural arches.

 The front part of the lower jaw of Lagenanectes richterae shows some anatomical features which are unique in plesiosaurs (autapomorphies): The alveols are placed sidewards and a platform is present on the underside of the lower jaw that bears prominent dents.
 The skull of Lagenanectes shows a rounded snout that is accompanied by some grooves on the upper side.
 These grooves may have accommodated electroreceptors to locate the prey.
 The neck vertebrae of Lagenanectes are square-shaped and lack a notch on the lower side of the articular surfaces of the vertebral centra, which is characteristic for other elasmosaurs.

 Classification

 The study by Sachs and colleagues demonstrated that Lagenanectes richterae was an early member of the elasmosaurids.
-Following their cladistic analysis, Lagenanectes was most closely related to the "Speeton Clay plesiosaur" (a yet undescribed plesiosaur from the Hauterivian of England, and to Callawayasaurus from the Aptian of Colombia.
+Following their cladistic analysis, Lagenanectes was in a polytomy with the "Speeton Clay plesiosaur" (a yet undescribed plesiosaur from the Hauterivian of England) and with Callawayasaurus from the Aptian of Colombia.